Read This First

 Prompt 2: Pushback: The responses from 3 AIs on Tom’s position appear to assume morality or a logical necessity for morality and make other rather blunders in reasoning.

-The section turns on Addressing Counters to AI Responses on Tom’s Position, Assumption of a Moral Standpoint, and Moral Intuitions vs. Emotions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Addressing Counters to AI Responses on Tom’s Position, Assumption of a Moral Standpoint, and Moral Intuitions vs. Emotions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Addressing Counters to AI Responses on Tom’s Position distinct from Assumption of a Moral Standpoint.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Addressing Counters to AI Responses on Tom’s Position distinct from Assumption of a Moral Standpoint.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.